Profile: Thai General Prayuth Chan-ocha

 It nevertheless swept to power, winning a majority in parliament.

 Pheu Thai had worked hard to cultivate good relations with Gen Prayuth and the other top echelons of the Thai military, and when there were mass protests last autumn over a controversial amnesty law Pheu Thai had proposed, he stayed silent on the issue.

 However, as the protests dragged on, he proposed a "people's council" of civilians from both sides of the political divide.

-Months of political conflict now seem to have forced Gen Prayuth's hand, with his statement saying he was reacting to "the violence in Bangkok and many parts of the country that resulted in loss of innocent lives and property, [which] was likely to escalate".
+Months of political conflict appeared to have forced Gen Prayuth's hand.
+He said he initiated the coup as a reaction to "the violence in Bangkok and many parts of the country that resulted in loss of innocent lives and property, [which] was likely to escalate".